fpaupier/tensorflow-serving_sidecar/docs/gcp_setup.md

 ![gcloud init choose project](../assets/gcloud_init_choose_project.png)

+5. You may also need `kubectl` to manage your kubernetes cluster on GCP, install it with `gcloud components install kubectl`.

 Great you now have your default `gcloud` configuration!

 ----
 ### Resources: